⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Strong is an excellent workout tracker for people who know what they want to do in the gym and just need a tool to log it efficiently.

-It's been refined over 12 years to be fast, reliable, and distraction-free.
-If you follow a program from a coach, book, or online source, Strong is perfect - it tracks your work without getting in the way.
+It's been refined over 12 years to be fast, reliable, and distraction-free, and with 5M+ users it's one of the most battle-tested apps in the category.
+If you follow a program from a coach, book, or online source, Strong is perfect.
+It tracks your work without getting in the way.

-For lifters who want more than a digital logbook - those who want guidance, personalization, or advanced analytics - alternatives like PRPath offer significantly more value despite higher prices.
+For lifters who want more than a digital logbook, those who want a chat-based coach, nutrition tracking, fasting tools, or in-the-moment PR predictions, alternatives like PRPath offer an all-in-one experience Strong isn't trying to be.

 Our Rating: 4.5/5